Machine-Readable Specifications: The Single Source of Truth for AI-Augmented Hardware Design

 - Flag every discrepancy — these are either spec bugs, RTL bugs, or both.

-Step 3 — Flip the flow
+Step 3 — Flip the script

 Interactive Specifications